Éric K. Boulianne

 Éric K. Boulianne is a Canadian screenwriter and actor from Quebec.
 He is most noted as the writer of the film Before We Explode (Avant qu'on explose), for which he was a Prix Iris nominee for Best Screenplay at the 21st Quebec Cinema Awards in 2019, and as cowriter with Stéphane Lafleur of the film Viking, for which they received a Canadian Screen Award nomination for Best Original Screenplay at the 11th Canadian Screen Awards in 2023.

+He has also directed a number of short films.
+In 2024 he entered production on Follies (Folichonneries), his feature-length directorial debut, which premiered at the 78th Locarno Film Festival.

+He received two Canadian Screen Award nominations at the 12th Canadian Screen Awards in 2024, in the categories of Best Adapted Screenplay for The Dishwasher (Le Plongeur), and Best Performance in a Live Action Short Drama for Making Babies (Faire un enfant).